-If people chose to share your post, blog etc. on social media with a link, the cover picture will be connected to the article, why it of course needs to be interesting in order to catch people’s interest.
+If people chose to share your post, blog, etc. on social media with a link, the cover picture will be connected to the article, which of course needs to be interesting in order to catch people’s interest.

-That way, the images can have an independent existence where they are also used in other people’s blogs to any other kind of post.
-It might result in something as nice as earned links – we like that, especially from a SEO perspective.
+That way, the images can have an independent existence where they are also used in other people’s blogs for any other kind of post.
+It might result in something as nice as earned links – we like that, especially from an SEO perspective.

 Do you understand the points made in the photos above?